aha999/IssueTemplates/README.md

 **Describe the solution you'd like**

-Add changelog text when you open the fdroid app repo
+Add changelog text into a window above the description when you open the fdroid app repo.

 **Some tips:**